Keeping the Fulbright Finland Foundation Updated

 Remember to notify the Fulbright Finland Foundation in case you are

-- Offered an honorarium or other salary during your grant period.
-Please note that Fulbright U.S. Student grantees need a prior approval from the Fulbright Finland Foundation before accepting a job offer.
+- offered an honorarium or other salary during your grant period.
+Please note that Fulbright U.S. Student grantees need prior approval from the Fulbright Finland Foundation before accepting a job offer.

 Traveling During Your Fulbright Term

 - The grant has been awarded for your grant term in Finland.

 - The grant has been awarded for full-time study/research/lecturing/professional development project or for a combination of these activities.

 - The grantee cannot travel during compulsory Fulbright Finland Foundation events and other engagements.

 - The grantee must obtain prior approval from the Foundation for all travels abroad.
 NB!
 Fulbright DA program participants will also need to consult IREX before any travel out of the country.

 Grantees are permitted a cumulative total of 14 days of personal travel outside Finland.
 Weekends and local national and/or religious holidays are not counted towards the 14-day traveling abroad limit.

 In addition, days over the Finnish Christmas holidays, December 24 to January 6 (when the host institution has no classes, examinations, or other academic activities) are not counted towards the 14-day traveling abroad limit for those staying in Finland for at least one full academic year (9 months).

 However, please keep in mind that your grant has been awarded to you for the purpose of academic and cultural exchange in Finland.
 Therefore, your full-time study/research/lecturing/professional development project conducted in Finland should always be the absolute main focus of your grant term.